This article is a repost from 2010

 Jerusalem was not considered a great city such as ancient Babylon or Rome.
-It was not an important commercial center, like Tyre once was.
-Jerusalem, though, had a long and rich history as the administrative capitol of Israel and Judah and the religious center for all the Jews, no matter where on earth they may have resided.
+It was not an important commercial center like Tyre once was.
+Jerusalem, though, had a long and rich history as the administrative capital of Israel and Judah and the religious center for all the Jews, no matter where on earth they may have resided.

 Although millions of people have been duped into believing that the modern state of Israel is the very centerpiece of Bible prophecy, Jehovah’s Witnesses realize that nuclear-armed Israel and the present-day city of Jerusalem, with its Islamic Dome of the Rock situated on, or near, the site of the demolished Jewish temple, does not factor into prophecy at all.

 In actuality, the state of Israel was largely a creation and strategic asset of the British Empire.
 After the Treaty of Versailles brought an end to the First World War and the Ottoman Empire was dissolved, London stated their intentions to create a Palestinian state, in what is known as the Balfour Declaration.
 Then, after the Second World War, the modern state of Israel was established in 1947.
 Not to be overlooked, the ultra-wealthy Rothschild family – the banker of the bankers and monarchies of Europe – was also instrumental in the creation of the modern state of Israel.